wastee/ChordPy/README.md

 # ChordPy!
 A Pyton script that takes ChordPro files (especially from [WorshipTogether.com](http://www.worshiptogether.com/)) and converts them to a readable plaintext format.
+Output file is in same location as input.

 **To download the program for Windows, [go here and click "View Raw"](https://github.com/tkoft/ChordPy/tree/master/dist/ChordPy.exe).**